geo-179/dual_arm_ball_setter/README.md

 ## Getting Started
 To run the project, follow these steps:
-Clone the project repository to your workspace and build the project in ROS 2.
-Then, run the following command:
+ - Clone the project repository to your workspace and build the project in ROS 2.
+ - Run the following command:
 ```bash
 ros2 launch dual_arm_ball_setter final.launch.py